 One thing to remember about making pure homemade vanilla extract, is that it takes time for the vodka to be fully infused before it’s ready to use.
 The recommended time is 2 months, but after a month, you can open your bottles and see how strong they smell.
 If you plan on making these as gifts, just make sure you let your friends and family know when you bottled them, and when the vanilla will be ready.

 There are so many different types of beans you can use.
-I went with these Madagascar Bourbon beans, and they smell SO good.
+I went with these Tahitian Vanilla Beans, and they smell SO good.

 STEP 1